jisu217/cnn-multimodal-driver-state/README.md

 ## 2. Overview

 Accurately detecting a driver's state is critical for road safety.
-This project proposes a **multimodal CNN** that takes **three simultaneous inputs** — driver face image, driver posture image, and sound spectrogram — to classify six driver states with **99.9% accuracy**.
+This project proposes a **multimodal CNN** that takes **three simultaneous inputs** — driver face image, driver posture image, and sound spectrogram — to classify six driver states(normal, drowsy, fainting, surprise, anger, and anxiety) with **99.9% accuracy**.

 ---